The Dream Life of Mr. Kim

-The Dream Life of Mr. Kim is an ongoing South Korean television series starring Ryu Seung-ryong, Myung Se-bin, and Cha Kang-yoon.
-It premiered on JTBC on October 25, 2025, and airs every Saturday at 22:40 (KST) and Sunday at 22:30 (KST).
+The Dream Life of Mr. Kim is a 2025 South Korean television series starring Ryu Seung-ryong, Myung Se-bin, and Cha Kang-yoon.
+Based on the novel of the same title by Song Hee-gu, it aired on JTBC from October 25, to November 30, 2025, every Saturday at 22:40 (KST) and Sunday at 22:30 (KST).
 It also streams globally on Netflix.

 Synopsis

 The drama follows Director Kim, who begins work at a large company in Seoul, navigating both corporate politics and personal challenges.